ulin0729/peptide-hemolysis-self/README.md

 `>ID|Conc={concentration}
 XXX......XXX`

 The concentration is limited to (0,300] ug/ml.
-If the input concentration is not in this range, the default 50 ug/ml will be used instead.
+If the input concentration is not in this range, the maximum 300 ug/ml will be used instead.

-The length of input sequence is limited to 50.
-For sequences longer than 50, the system will crop them into first 50 amino acids.